SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 ### S
 **SDK**
+Software Developer Kit, providing a set of software development tools for creation of applications.

 **Settlement**
 SEQR system provides a merchant batch transfer file each day for the aggregated transfers that are to be settled.